empkins/empkins-sync-board-gui/README.md

 Every time the GUI is executed, a new file is created storing the timestamps when a measurement is started or stopped, and when an event (e.g., Button press, Input trigger) is reported.
 Select a path and filename of your choice and click `OK`.

 Afterwards, the **main window** of the GUI will open.
-The main UI window resembles the layout of the ESB, and thus simplifies setting up the GUI as well as the ESB correctly.
+The main UI window resembles the layout of the OSB, and thus simplifies setting up the GUI as well as the OSB correctly.
 First, you can select the connections (measuring devices) that you want to use for connecting devices.
 Activated connections are highlighted in green and provide a settings button to configure their behavior.

 ### Configuration of Measurement Device (MD) Ports

 The connections MD1-MD4 and MD7 are **output ports**, i.e., they send a synchronization signal of your choice after starting the measurement.
 When clicking the settings button, a dialog will open that allows you to configure the behavior of the selected output connection.
 You can either select a **default device** from the list of available devices, or configure the behavior manually.
 In the latter case, **depending on the sychronization signal** that you choose from the `Sync Signal` dropdown, different properties are available for configuration.
 Click `OK` to save your changes and close the dialog.
-In case you selected a default device, you will be prompted how to proceed with connecting the device to the ESB, more precisely, which plug to use for the connection, and which voltage level to use.
+In case you selected a default device, you will be prompted how to proceed with connecting the device to the OSB, more precisely, which plug to use for the connection, and which voltage level to use.
 To configure the voltage level, you have to move the little plastic jumper that you can find next to the corresponding connection to the desired position.
 It should be either placed at the `1.8`, `3.3`, or `5` position labeled in the GUI and moved to the position you are prompted to use.
 If your device requires a different logic level (between 1V and 7.5V), you may use the `NC` position and solder in a suitable resistor.
 If your device doesn't bring its own power supply for regulating the logic level, make sure you have another jumper set on `Vint`.
 Otherwise, move this jumper to the `NC` position next to `Vint`.
 If you chose manual configuration, you need to figure out the required logic level for your device from its manual.

 <img src="img/default_config.png" width="300">
 <img src="img/manual_config.png" width="300">

 The connections MD5 and MD6 can be configured either as **output ports** analogously to the other connections, or as **input ports**.
-On one hand, you can use the input ports to connect some kind of switch to the ESB and log every time it sends the selected signal.
+On one hand, you can use the input ports to connect some kind of switch to the OSB and log every time it sends the selected signal.
 This can i.e. be used for event logging, and can thus be achieved by selecting the `Event Input` option in the connection settings.
 On the other hand, a connected input can be used to start or stop the measurement.
 This can be configured in the [source settings](todo#configuration-of-sources).
 When using MD5 or MD6, make sure to move the plastic jumper for switching between input and output mode as prompted by the GUI.